Laughter in animals: Apes

 Chimpanzees, gorillas and orangutans show laughter-like vocalizations in response to physical contact such as wrestling, play chasing or tickling.
+Some orangutans also react with laughter at magic tricks performed by humans.
 This behavior is documented in both wild and captive chimpanzees.
 Chimpanzee laughter is not readily recognizable to humans as such, because it is generated by alternating inhalations and exhalations that sound more like breathing and panting.
 It sounds similar to screeching.
 The differences between chimpanzee and human laughter may be the result of adaptations that have evolved to enable human speech.
 One study analyzed sounds made by human babies and bonobos when tickled.
-It found that although the bonobo's laugh was a higher frequency, the laugh followed the same sonographic pattern of human babies to include as similar facial expressions.
+It found that although the bonobo's laugh was a higher frequency, the laugh followed the same sonographic pattern as human babies and included similar facial expressions.
 Humans and chimpanzees share similar ticklish areas of the body such as the armpits and belly.

-Research has noted the similarity in forms of laughter among humans and apes (chimpanzees, gorillas and orangutans) when tickled, suggesting that laughter derived from a common origin among primate species, and therefore evolved prior to the origin of humans.
+Research has noted the similarity in forms of laughter among humans and other apes (chimpanzees, gorillas and orangutans) when tickled, suggesting that laughter derived from a common origin among primate species, and therefore evolved prior to the origin of humans.